Seminary & Graduate Courses

 DMNO 0901 ‐ Facing the Unique Challenges of Leading Non-Profit Organizations: Why Business Thinking is not Enough (0 credit hours)

 Looks at the unique issues encountered by Christian leaders in non-profit organizations.
-Focus will be placed on the organization that you currently serve in leadership.
+Focus will be placed on organizations where students currently serve.
 Directly focuses on the foundational areas of board governance, introduction to strategic development and nurturing performance measurements that are congruent with non-profit organizations.
 Reflects on the need to develop a public narrative that is compelling enough to nurture a constituency through story telling and action while grounding it in a biblical understanding of organizational development.

 DMNO 0902 ‐ Imagination and Innovation: Strategic Development for Non-Profit Organizations (0 credit hours)